Nicholas St Lawrence, 9th Baron Howth: Family

+Death

+In 1607 he died at Howth Castle and was buried 21 May 1607 in Howth.

 Alison Luttrell

-His daughter Alison St Lawrence married, as his second wife, Thomas Luttrell of Luttrellstown Castle, MP for Dublin County in the Irish Parliament of 1613-15, in 1616.
+His daughter Alison St Lawrence married, as his second wife, Thomas Luttrell of Luttrellstown Castle, MP for County Dublin in the Irish Parliament of 1613–15, in 1616.
 He was the grandson of Sir Thomas Luttrell, Lord Chief Justice of Ireland.
 Their daughter Mary married William FitzWilliam, 3rd Viscount FitzWilliam.
 They had five other children, including John and Thomas.

 Thomas Luttrell died in 1634; a copy of his will survives.
 He left Alison the dower house at Diswellstown in Castleknock, as well as twenty cattle, three hundred sheep, fifteen farm horses and four riding horses.